Appearance & Reality > The Lord Jesus Christ > Strong and weak

 God’s training process

 Growing strong in the Lord is a process.
 The final objective is maturity in the Lord.
 Moral and spiritual stature takes time to develop.
-For this to take place, we must respond well to God’s training programme for us.
-This is a primary reason for God placing us in this world - that we may be perfected, complete, lacking in nothing (James 1:2-4).
+God has His training programme for us.
+The varied circumstances we go through in life are intended to help us grow strong in the Lord.
+This is a primary reason for God placing us in this world – that we may be perfect, complete, lacking in nothing (James 1:2-4).

-The many varied circumstances we go through in life are intended to help us grow strong in the Lord.
 When we consecrate our lives to God and experience the empowering of the Spirit, we will be able to go through life well.
 This then leads to growth in moral and spiritual stature and in spiritual strength and stamina.
 We will thus be properly grounded in truth, in love, in knowledge, guided and empowered by the Spirit.
-This, in brief, is what it means to grow truly strong in the kingdom of God.
+This, in essence, is what it means to grow truly strong in the kingdom of God.

-Let us ponder over this subject.
-What are the areas in our lives that are lacking?
-Have we deeply consecrated our lives to God?
-Have we neglected the development of our prayer life and our character?
-Are we deficient in knowledge and wisdom?
-Are we responding well to God’s training process?
-Let us prayerfully ask the Lord to help us recognise the steps we need to take to progress well in the direction of His calling.
-May the Spirit of God have the freedom to speak to us, and let us respond accordingly when He does so.
+Let us ask the Lord to help us recognise the steps we need to take to progress well in the direction of His calling.
+May the Spirit of God have the freedom to speak to us, and may we respond well when He does so.

 Copyright

-The content of this message is protected by Copyright ©2007 Lim Kou.
+The content of this message is protected by Copyright ©2010 Lim Kou.
 Permission is given to print and reproduce part (where the meaning intended is retained and the part is not quoted out of context) or all the content, for personal use or for distribution, on condition that there is proper acknowledgement, no changes are made and the content distributed free of charge.
 Please be prayerful and discreet in distributing or making the content available to others.
 This paragraph and that below should be included in any and all content reproduced for distribution.

 Scripture Quotations